emilyhuang11/testers-match/README.md

 What Is This?
 -------------

 This is a simple Python/Pandas application intended to process a list of csv files and locate the best tester candidates.
-Sample csv files (testers.csv, devices.csv and bugs.csv) are also provided.
+Sample csv files (testers.csv, devices.csv, bugs.csv, tester_device.csv) are also provided.
 The output testers are ranked by the number of the bugs found based on inputting county and device combination.

 How To Use This
 ---------------